Parent Welcome Booklet

 Parking Lot Chatter

-If you have any questions or concerns about any of the programs, please bring them straight to the staff or Administrator.
-This is very important as rumours can destroy a good Centre’s reputation very quickly.
-Should a parent feel uncomfortable speaking directly to a teacher regarding any issue, concerns may be brought in writing or by phone call to the Society Administrator, thereafter if necessary to the Executive Board.
+If you have any questions or concerns about any of the programs, please bring them straight to the staff or Executive Director.
+This is especially important as rumours can destroy a good Centre’s reputation very quickly.
+Should a parent feel uncomfortable speaking directly to a teacher regarding any issue, concerns may be brought in writing or by phone call to the Executive Director, thereafter if necessary to the Executive Board.
 Legitimate concerns cannot be addressed if they are not brought forward.

 Parking Lot Safety

 When you are dropping off your child, even if you are a bit late, please remember to watch your speed and be careful.
 There are small children in the parking lot.

 Preschool Classes and Times: (2020-2021 Exception for COVID)